A recognition principle for iterated suspensions as coalgebras over the little cubes operad: Coalgebras over topological operads

 Denote by $I^n$ the unit $n$-cube of $\R^n$ and by $J^n$ its interior.
 A \emph{little $n$-cube} is a rectilinear embedding $h: I^n \to I^n$ of the form $h = h_1 \times \cdots \times h_n$, where each component $h_i$ is given by

 The image $h\left(J^n\right)$ of the interior of $I^n$ under a rectilinear embedding $h$ will be denoted $\mathring h$.
-So although the operad is called the little $n$-cubes operad it is technically the little $n$-rectangle operad.
+So although the operad is called the little $n$-cubes operad it is technically the little $n$-rectangles operad.

 For each $n\geq 1$, the \emph{little $n$-cubes operad} $\mathcal C_n$ is an operad in $\mathsf{Top}$.
 It was introduced independently by Boardman--Vogt and May \cite{Boa73,May72} for studying iterated loop spaces.
 A comprehensive modern reference is \cite{Fre17}.
 We consider the unitary version of this operad, i.e., $\mathcal C_n(0)=*$ is the one-point space.
 For each $r\geq 1$, the arity $r$ component $\mathcal C_n(r)$ of $\mathcal C_n$ is the subspace of the mapping space